 *A secure place to leave our equipment after the mission.
 Ideally this will be a permanent location for the lutherie workshop.

 *A stock of instruments and bows to work on while teaching.

 *Prior selection of students who will be available for all of the teaching sessions.
 This is high-intensity training and students MUST be willing to apply themselves fully AND be willing to continue the work after the mission.

-LSF-UK is a registered charity in the UK.
+LSF-UK is a registered charity in the UK (No:1168809).
 We have no income other than sponsorship or donations.
 Missions are funded in various ways ranging from complete sponsorship by the host, co-funding with another organisation or complete funding by LSF-UK.
 It all depends on the local situation.
 LSF-UK does not give funds to other organisations or individuals.

 We select our luthier/trainers very carefully.
 They must be passionate, adventurous, skilled luthiers, great communicators, and able to work and live in all kinds of tough situations.
 LSF-UK has a great record of success because of their amazing qualities!